houndhunger/Rushcliffe-Country-Park/README.md

 # Ruscliffe Country Park
 ## Purpose of the project
-The [Ruscliffe Country Park website](https://houndhunger.github.io/Rushcliffe-Country-Park/) serves as a comprehensive platform offering information about Rushcliffe Country Park.
+The [Ruscliffe Country Park website](https://houndhunger.github.io/Rushcliffe-Country-Park/) is a user-friendly website providing essential information about Rushcliffe Country Park.
 The primary objective is to centralize information about the park and foster a sense of community among users interested in its offerings.
-Visitors to the website may include individuals planning to visit the park in the near future or those seeking information about upcoming events.
+The target audience for the website encompasses individuals planning to visit the park in the near future or those seeking information about upcoming events.
 The website provides a centralized hub for park-related activities, facilities, services, social groups, and other pertinent information.
 This project serves as a redevelopment effort for the [Rushcliffe Borugh Council - Rushlciffe Country Park website](https://www.rushcliffe.gov.uk/rushcliffecountrypark/).

 ## User stories
 Each page serves different user needs: